San Gimignano Tuscany, Italy Travel Guide

 Regulations for assistance animals generally follow EU guidelines, but confirm with specific venues.

-For a seamless journey, contact local tourism offices or accessibility organizations in Italy with plenty of time before your trip.
+For a seamless journey, get in touch with local tourism offices or accessibility organizations in Italy with plenty of time before your trip.
 Confirm accessibility directly with accommodations and particular attractions.